 While we’re on the subject of restaurants, we might as well talk about In-N-Out, a must-visit destination for those traveling to the west coast and creators of maybe the best word-of-mouth marketing strategy of all time.

 The standard menu is simple and cheap, but many people will tell you that the secret menu offers more delectable options.
 In fact, it’s one of the reasons why the restaurant continues to attract so many people.
 Eventually, the secret menu’s popularity prompted the company to reveal it as the Not-So-Secret Menu on its website.

 The Growth of Twitter

 Twitter is one of the world’s most popular social media platforms, and it’s thanks to a surge of word-of-mouth popularity during SXSW 2007.

 A majority of Twitter users at the time were also at SXSW, which also brought more attention to the then-new platform.
-In the 11 years since that event, the user base grew to encompass hundreds of millions of people from around the world.
+In the 13 years since that event, the user base has grown to encompass hundreds of millions of people from around the world.

 Tesla’s Referral Program

 When was the last time you saw an ad for Tesla?
 Your answer is probably never.
 The company doesn’t spend money on marketing.
 Instead, it relies on word-of-mouth marketing to spread the word about its popular electric car.

 Specifically, it uses current Tesla owners as ambassadors of the brand and rewards them for qualified referrals.
 The company’s referral program provides a few prizes depending on the referrals brought in.
 Three referrals will net you early access to the company’s Solar Roof project while five referrals will get an invite to a future Tesla unveiling event.